swiftlang/swift/docs/ErrorHandling.md

 over importing it as failable.
 That is, an imported initializer with a nullable result and an error parameter would be imported as throwing.
-Throwing initializers have very similar constraints to failable initializers; in a way, it\'s just a new axis of failability.
+Throwing initializers have very similar constraints to failable initializers; in a way, it's just a new axis of failability.

 One limitation of this approach is that we need to be able to reconstruct the selector to use when an overload of a method is